 Kids' Saltwater Fishing Clinics

-One of the main goals is to create responsible marine resource stewards by teaching children the vulnerability of Florida's marine ecosystems.
-In addition, we hope to teach fundamental saltwater fishing skills and to provide kids with a positive fishing experience.
+Kids' Saltwater Fishing Clinics aim to create responsible marine resource stewards by teaching youth the vulnerability of Florida's marine ecosystems.
+In addition, clinics teach fundamental saltwater fishing skills and provide youth with a positive fishing experience.

-At the clinics, the children go through five skill stations: Casting, Knot Tying, Fishing Tackle, Good Angler and Touch Tank.
-After approximately one hour of instruction, children will receive a free rod and reel (compliments of local sponsors while supplies last), and at most clinics, will have the opportunity to fish.
+After approximately one hour of instruction, youth receive a free rod and reel (compliments of local sponsors while supplies last) and most clinics provide the opportunity to fish.

 Since 1996, more than 52,000 children and 43,000 parents have participated.
 None of this would have been possible without the thousands of volunteers who have assisted in educating these young anglers about fishing techniques, marine habitats, ethical angling and conservation.

 The Fish and Wildlife Conservation Commission's involvement is funded in part by money from the Sport Fish Restoration Program.
 This national program collects money from excise taxes on fishing equipment, import duties on fishing equipment and boats, and taxes on motorboat and small-engine fuels.